muhktar/GitBashNotes/command-line-notes.md

 This function changes the directory  placing you in the directory of your choice

-type ls and all files appear and hidden files as weell
+* ls

-cd (dir name)changes directory  ls list them
+This Function list out all the files as well as the hidden files in your current directory

 touch creates file
 mkdir makes directror